How to Choose Premium Channels

 These subscription-based channels were once a part of your cable TV plan but are now often available as an individual add-on or an app to watch on your streaming device.

-If the term “premium channels” makes you think of names like HBO Max, SHOWTIME®, and CINEMAX®, you already know these fall into that category.
+If the term “premium channels” makes you think of names like Max (formerly HBO Max), SHOWTIME®, and CINEMAX®, you already know these fall into that category.
 Each offers its own blend of original programming as well as second-run TV, movies, and sports.

 Plenty of the channels have been around for decades.
 Still, they really started collecting massive amounts of TV fans in the ’90s—dropping shows like The Sopranos and Oz that were so groundbreaking, they made cable and broadcast networks step up their original programming game.
 Nowadays, high-quality shows filled with superstar actors and directors are the norm on premium channels.

 Let a few things take a walk across your mind before you pick a cable TV plan or buy standalone subscriptions to premium cable channels.